 Is rental income taxable?

 Yes, rental income is subject to income tax, and will need to be declared to HMRC.
 In addition any profit you make when you sell your buy to let property will be liable to Capital Gains Tax (CGT).
 As with all tax related matters seek professional advice.

 It’s not all bad news, there are a number of expenses that can be offset against the rent you receive to reduce your tax bill, including letting agency fees, mortgage interest costs and maintenance expenditure.

 The inventory is your only proof of how the property was provided at the outset.
 It should accurately describe, in fine detail everything within it.
 Should a dispute have to be settled in court, this document will need to paint a tangible picture to people who have not seen the accommodation so that a judgement can be made.
 Bychoice are able to produce a Inventory carried out to the Association of Professional Inventory Providers standards and would happily assists you with any disputes at the end of the tenancy if your property is managed by us.

-It is usual to insist on a deposit of between one and a half and two months.
+It is usual to insist on a deposit of five weeks.
 Holding this deposit will offer protection to you against any damage caused by the tenant or dilapidations.
 A deposit is not to be used for compensations for general wear and tear.

 Sign up to our email alerts!